dvu4/dvu4.github.io/_posts/2019-07-22-chicago-crash.md

 - [Chicago GeoJSON](https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-ZIP-Codes/gdcf-axmw)

- I find the vehicle accidents to be strongly related to location (Geography), so I will grab the Geojson file, so that we can perform geographic data analysis and aggregate the data at zipcode level and month level.
+ I find the vehicle accidents to be strongly related to location (Geography), so I will grab the Geojson file, so that I can perform geographic data analysis and aggregate the data at zipcode level and month level.

 #### Handling with spatial data to geoinference the zipcode